akondrahman/59115ASE/project/Report.md

 ### Improvement by DE

-After verifying that our implementaion was correct we integrated IPMDFC with our DE implementation.
-We observed whether DE is minimizing the two objectives for our project.
-To observe that we logged the baseline maximum value for the two objectives along with the objective values after DE optimization.
+After verifying that our implementaion was correct, we integrated IPMDFC with our DE implementation.
+We wanted to observe whether DE was, in fact, minimizing the two objectives for our project.
+To capture this observation, we logged the baseline maximum value for the two objectives along with the objective values after DE optimization.
 Figure 2 presents how the baseline values for the stock UndetectedActiveErrors compare with that of the optimized candidate generated by DE.

 ![scores](output/compare_with_baseline.jpg?raw=true=50x40)
 Figure 2: Comparing Objective Scores with Baseline.